xwu/xwu-swift-numerics/numeric-protocols.md

 implements `init(integerLiteral:)`, a requirement of the protocol `ExpressibleByIntegerLiteral`, by calling a generic conversion initializer that it doesn't implement.
-Meanwhile, `FixedWidthInteger`, which transitively refines `ExpressibleByIntegerLiteral`, provides the default implementation of that generic conversion initializer and uses integer literals in that implementation.
+Meanwhile, `FixedWidthInteger`, which transitively refines `ExpressibleByIntegerLiteral`, provides a default implementation for that generic conversion initializer that makes use of integer literals.

 You have no control over the standard library's default implementations.
 Even if your method works today despite calling a default implementation you don't